haani-niyaz/devops-journal/_posts/2018-08-19-kubernetes-rbac.markdown

 ## Prerequisites

-For the purpose of this example we use [minikube](https://github.com/kubernetes/minikube) as our Kubernetes cluster.
+You will need access to a Kubernetes cluster with admin privileges.
+For the purpose of this example I use [minikube](https://github.com/kubernetes/minikube) to operate.

 ## RBAC Terminology

 *Role Based Access Control* sets different levels of access to users based on predefined roles.

 ### Role vs. ClusterRole